Republic P-47 Thunderbolt: Development

 The P-47 Thunderbolt was designed by Alexander Kartveli, a man of Georgian descent.
 It was to replace the Seversky P-35 developed earlier by a Russian immigrant named Alexander P. de Seversky.
 Both had fled from their homeland, Tbilisi, Georgia, to escape the Bolsheviks.
 In 1939, Republic Aviation designed the AP-4 demonstrator powered by a Pratt & Whitney R-1830 radial engine with a belly-mounted turbocharger.
 A small number of Republic P-43 Lancers were built, but Republic had been working on an improved P-44 Rocket with a more powerful engine, as well as on the AP-10 fighter design.
 The latter was a lightweight aircraft powered by the Allison V-1710 liquid-cooled V-12 engine and armed with two .50 in (12.7 mm) M2 Browning machine guns mounted in the nose and four .30 in (7.62 mm) M1919 Browning machine guns mounted in the wings.
 The United States Army Air Corps (USAAC) backed the project and gave it the designation XP-47.

 In the spring of 1940, Republic and the USAAC concluded that the XP-44 and the XP-47 were inferior to Luftwaffe fighters.
 Republic tried to improve the design, proposing the XP-47A, but this failed.
-Kartveli then designed a much larger fighter, which was offered to the USAAC in June 1940.
-The Air Corps ordered a prototype in September as the XP-47B.
+Kartveli then designed a much larger fighter, which was offered to the USAAC in June 1940, which ordered a prototype in September as the XP-47B.
 The XP-47A, which had little in common with the new design, was abandoned.
 The XP-47B was of all-metal construction (except for the fabric-covered tail control surfaces) with elliptical wings, with a straight leading edge that was slightly swept back.
+The P-47's airfoil section was developed by A. Kartveli and was designated as Republic S-3.
 The air-conditioned cockpit was roomy, and the pilot's seat was comfortable—"like a lounge chair", as one pilot later put it.
-The canopy doors hinged upward.
+The canopy door initially hinged upward.
 Main and auxiliary self-sealing fuel tanks were placed under the cockpit, giving a total fuel capacity of 305 USgal.